Euro area bond investors take breather after rush into safe-haven assets

 Meanwhile, Federal Reserve and European Central Bank policymakers sent dovish messages as the recent rise in long-dated yields is already tightening financial conditions.

-The Islamist militant Hamas movement threatened to execute an Israeli captive every time Israel bombed a Palestinian home after Israel called up an unprecedented 300,000 reservists and imposed a blockade on the Gaza Strip.
+The Islamist militant Hamas movement threatened to execute an Israeli captive every time Israel bombed a Palestinian home after Israel called up an unprecedented 300,000 reservists and imposed a blockade on Palestinian enclave Gaza.

 Bond prices move inversely with yields.